pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 You can use pretix to manage any kind of resource and create a resource type for it.
 You should create exactly one resource type for every type of resource that you want to manage.

+!!!
+Note
+    We recommend creating **as few resource types** as possible.
+    For instance, if you employ tour guides and workshop instructors, then you should create only one resource type named "Staff member".
+    This makes it easier to manage staff who work both as tour guides and workshop instructors.

 ![Page titled 'Create a new resource type', displaying inputs for name and plural name, as well as email settings.](../assets/screens/resources-scheduling/resource-type.png "Create a new resource type")